 We want to encourage our communities to reach out, communicate, and work together; in particular to help and support those affected by life-shortening illnesses and bereavement.

-You can read more about our wider Compassionate Communities approach by clicking here, and you can scroll down to find out more about new things we’re doing under the current circumstances, and how we’re supporting patients, carers, the bereaved, and our valued volunteers in a variety of different ways during the pandemic.
+You can read more about our wider Compassionate Communities approach by clicking here, and you can scroll down to find out more about how we worked to continue supporting patients, carers, the bereaved, and our valued volunteers in a variety of different ways during the pandemic.

 Interested in finding out more?